$Z^0$ boson associated b-jet production in high-energy nuclear collisions: Abstract

 \section{Abstract}

-The production of vector boson tagged heavy quark jets provides potentially new tools to study jet quenching, especially the mass hierarchy of parton energy loss.
-In this work, we present the first theoretical study on $Z^0\,+\,$b-jet in heavy-ion collisions.
-Firstly utilizing a Monte Carlo transport model, our simulations give nice descriptions of the azimuthal angle correlation $\Delta\phi_{jZ}$, transverse momentum imbalance $x_{jZ}$ for $Z^0\,+\,$jet as well as the nuclear modification factor $R_{AA}$ of inclusive b-jet in Pb+Pb collisions.
-Then we calculate the azimuthal angular correlation $\Delta\phi_{bZ}$ of $Z^0\,+\,$b-jet and $\Delta\phi_{bb}$ of $Z^0\,+\,2\,$b-jets in central Pb+Pb collisions at $\sqrt{s_{NN}}=$~5.02~TeV.
-We find that the medium modification of the azimuthal angular correlation for $Z^0\,+\,$b-jet has a weaker dependence on $\Delta\phi_{bZ}$, as compared to that for $Z^0\,+\,$jet.
-With the high purity of quark jet in $Z^0\,+\,$(b-)jet production, we calculate the momentum imbalance distribution of $x_{bZ}$ of $Z^0\,+\,$b-jet in Pb+Pb collisions.
-We observe a smaller shifting of the mean value of momentum imbalance for $Z^0\,+\,$b-jet in Pb+Pb collisions $\Delta\left\langle x_{bZ} \right\rangle$, as compared to that for $Z^0\,+\,$jet.
-In addition, we investigate the nuclear modification factors of tagged jet cross sections $I_{AA}$, and show a much stronger suppression of $I_{AA}$ in $Z^0\,+\,$jet than that of $Z^0\,+\,$b-jet in central Pb+Pb collisions.
+The production of vector boson tagged heavy quark jets potentially provides new tools to probe the jet quenching effect.
+In this paper, we present the first theoretical study on the angular correlations~($\Delta\phi_{bZ}$), transverse momentum imbalance~($x_{bZ}$), and nuclear modification factor~($I_{AA}$) of $Z^0$ boson tagged b-jets in heavy-ion collisions, which was performed using a Monte Carlo transport model.
+We find that the medium modification of the $\Delta\phi_{bZ}$ for $Z^0\,+\,$b-jet has a weaker dependence on $\Delta\phi_{bZ}$ than that for $Z^0\,+\,$jet, and the modification patterns are sensitive to the initial jet $p_T$ distribution.
+Additionally, with the high purity of the quark jet in $Z^0\,+\,$(b-)jet production, we calculate the momentum imbalance $x_{bZ}$ and the nuclear modification factor $I_{AA}$ of $Z^0\,+\,$b-jet in Pb+Pb collisions.
+We observe a smaller $\Delta \left\langle x_{jZ} \right\rangle$ and larger $I_{AA}$ of $Z^0\,+\,$b-jet in Pb+Pb collisions relative to those of $Z^0\,+\,$jet, which may be an indication of the mass effect of jet quenching and can be tested in future measurements.